About Me

 How I Started Singing

-I used to sing a lot of Taylor Swift songs, like 'Love Story.' which I even performed in school.
-However, I actually got into opera through the musical 'Phantom of the Opera.'
-I was like, 'What is this genre that they're talking about in this musical?’
-So my voice teacher taught me about opera and classical music when she saw my interest in it.
-I thought it was really amazing how opera singers were able to project without a microphone and can convey so much emotion for the audience to feel.
+Now in regards to how I discovered Opera was ironically not through an Opera but through a musical!
+At the time I would actually sing mostly pop songs, specifically Taylor Swift songs like 'Love Story.' which I even performed at the school talent show.
+So when I first heard “Phantom Of The Opera” the musical I was in awe.
+I never heard singing like that before and I got so curious about the genre they were showing in the musical.
+Hence my voice teacher taught me about opera and classical music when she saw my interest in it.
+I will never forget the goosebumps I got when I first listened to Maria Callas’s performance of “Vissi D'arte” by Puccini from my favorite Opera Tosca.
+I thought it was amazing how opera singers are able to project without a microphone and can convey so much emotion for the audience to feel.
 I was like, 'I wanna do that.'

-I started joining singing competitions, where we sang classical pieces.
-It was nice that a lot of kids my age in Hong Kong were also into classical music.
-Then I also started to sing in our Church and eventually, I started to build some confidence to audition for a lot of Hong Kong Musical shows.
-These shows gave me the opportunity to perform to bigger audiences and in bigger venues.
+From then on, I started doing classical voice competitions, cantoring in Church and eventually after building some confidence I started auditioning.
+These shows I auditioned for gave me the opportunities to perform to bigger audiences and in bigger venues.
 I joined the HKYAF, Kids Gallery, Face Production, CentreStage, Vienna Boys Choir Academy, and performed with the City Chamber Orchestra of Hong Kong with their performance of Snowman and the Bear.
-Thus, I realized early on that I would really want to hone and develop my craft by studying Music.
-Grateful for my secondary school, where I was given a Music Scholarship and was encouraged to continue with my passion.
+I realized early on that I want to hone and develop my craft by studying Music.
+Grateful for my secondary school, where I was given a Music Scholarship and was encouraged to continue with my passion, as well as to pursue it in College.

-Learning music had actually helped me with my academic studies.
-When I started music my struggle with school was lessen.
-I am a strong believer that Music helps with our brain development and can bring happiness and joy to people.
-I remember that when I was young I had a poetry teacher who had sadly passed away, she shared with me that when she listened to the singing recordings my mom sent her it cheered and uplifted her.
-It was very touching to see how music gave her comfort in such difficult times.
+So you may be thinking “weren’t you still struggling academically at school on top of all that?”
+Well what I realized is that learning music had actually helped me with my academic studies.
+When I started music, I noticed my struggle with school was lessened.
+I am a firm believer that music helps with our brain development and can also bring joy to people.
+When I was young I had a poetry teacher who had sadly passed away.
+But before she passed she shared with me that when she listened to the singing recordings my mom sent her, it cheered and uplifted her.
+I was very touched to see how music gave her comfort in such difficult times.
 So I like to think that through singing I can reach, uplift, and touch a lot of people’s hearts and bring happiness to them.
 It sounds very cliche or cheesy, but that is the goal!"